-When families request a private autopsy, they’re usually looking for answers regarding their loved one’s death that a medical examiner or coroner decided not to provide by performing a routine autopsy themselves.
-And, understandably, family members are looking for those answers such as the cause and time of death as soon as possible.
+When families request a private autopsy, they’re usually looking for answers regarding their loved one’s death, such as the cause and time of death, that a medical examiner or coroner decided not to provide by performing a routine autopsy themselves.
+And, understandably, family members want those answers as soon as possible.
 After all, the information that an autopsy provides can allow grieving family members to heal and achieve the closure they need to continue on without their loved one with them.

 Depending on the circumstances of your loved one’s death, preliminary findings from a private autopsy may be available as soon as 24 hours after Dr. Chundru performed the procedure.